SergioBonatto/bend-lang-utils/README.md

 # Bend-lang-utils

 Welcome to **Bend-lang-utils** – an unofficial, community-driven library of high-quality, functional programming utilities for the Bend language.
-With more than 12 years of functional programming experience, this project is continually evolving to provide a comprehensive collection of pure functions, immutable data types, and modular components for solving real-world problems in a functional paradigm.
+This project is continually evolving to provide a comprehensive collection of pure functions, immutable data types, and modular components for solving real-world problems in a functional paradigm.

 ---